Meet Our Vets - Petaluma Veterinary Hospital

 Avid fisherman who can often be found in his waders wandering up streams

-Dr. Angela Smith - Veterinarian
+Dr. Angela Smith - DVM

 Dr. Angela Smith holds a BS degree in Animal Science from Purdue University and a DVM from Mississippi State University College of Veterinary Medicine.

 She practiced for five years in the Chicago suburbs before moving to California and joining Petaluma Veterinary Hospital in December 2001.
+After working with Dr. T. for 15 years, she purchased the practice from him in April, 2016.

 Dr. Smith lives in Petaluma with Hope, her rescue Pit Bull.